wp-plugins/search-engine/readme.txt

 Tags: search engine, spider, index, search, google, buddypress, full search, wordpress search Requires at least: 2.9
 Tested up to: 3.5
-Stable tag: 0.5.7.1
+Stable tag: 0.5.8

-THIS IS A BETA VERSION - Currently in development - A search engine for WordPress that indexes ALL of your site and provides comprehensive search.
+**This plugin is no longer in development** - A search engine for WordPress that indexes ALL of your site and provides comprehensive search.

 == Description ==

-**THIS IS A BETA VERSION - Currently in development**
+**This plugin is no longer in development -- Please try SearchWP, FacetWP, or ElasticPress**

 This is a Search Engine for WordPress that indexes pages on a site and provides comprehensive search functionality.